Total robustness in Bayesian Nonlinear Regression: Discussion

-The pseudo‑sampling step is generalisable: any (generalised) posterior for $\theta$ that contracts to a pseudo‑true value can be used, and our risk decomposition still applies once the same contraction and stability conditions are verified.
+Our framework opens promising avenues for future research.
+For example, the pseudo-sampling step is generalizable: any (generalized) posterior for $\theta$ that contracts to a pseudo-true value can be used, and our risk decomposition still applies once the same contraction and stability conditions are verified.
 A limitation is that, in high-dimensional settings, the HMC step can mix slowly and be computationally expensive.
-Alternatives such as preconditioned/tempered or stochastic‑gradient MCMC can be desirable, and variational approximations (e.g., mean‑field or $\alpha$‑variational inference \citep{blei2017variational, yang2020alpha}) may be used to produce pseudo‑samples at the price of approximation bias.
-More generally, our framework is compatible with modern ML components (e.g., Bayesian neural networks) as modelling and inference modules.
-Exploring these integrations is a promising direction for future work.
+Alternatives such as preconditioned/tempered or stochastic-gradient MCMC can be desirable, and variational approximations (e.g., mean-field or $\alpha$-variational inference \citep{blei2017variational, yang2020alpha}) may be used to produce pseudo-samples at the price of approximation bias.
+More generally, our framework is compatible with modern machine-learning components (e.g., Bayesian neural networks) as modelling and inference modules.
+Exploring these integrations is a natural direction for future work.
+Furthermore, a potential computational extension is to replace HMC pseudo-sampling with an amortized conditional sampler, so that latent draws can be generated at negligible marginal cost.
+Recent work on amortized generalized Bayes for simulator-based models using neural score-matching surrogates suggests one route to reducing or even removing the need for MCMC in such updates \citep{bharti2026amortised}.

 Several important theoretical questions remain open.
 First, the distributional properties of $\hat\theta_n$ beyond consistency are unknown.
-In particular, it is open whether it satisfies asymptotic normality or a Bernstein–von Mises–type limit.
+In particular, it is open whether it satisfies asymptotic normality or a Bernstein-von Mises-type limit.
 Settling these would enable interval estimation and hypothesis testing.
 Second, fully nonparametric modelling of $g$ via Gaussian process priors under ME is attractive, but current approaches typically assume a known ME law and lack guarantees under misspecification.
-In parallel, it would be useful to develop adversarial robustness guarantees and (near‑)minimax rates under $\varepsilon$‑contamination and ME, with rates that degrade explicitly with the level of total model misspecification.
+In parallel, it would be useful to develop adversarial robustness guarantees and (near-)minimax rates under $\varepsilon$-contamination and ME, with rates that degrade explicitly with the level of total model misspecification.